MgeeeeK/GSoC2020/gsoc2020_report_mragank_shekhar.md

 I like to thank my mentors Stefanie, Dani, Levi for taking the time to review the prs, clearing my doubts, and providing me with valuable feedback which helped me along the way of building this project.
 I also appreciate the work of other community members working on this cool library.

-I'll meet you in the new season of life after GSoC.
+I'll meet you in the new season of surviving 2020.

 Mragank Shekhar